Quadrophone/ServicePages/README.md

 Once installed, this module creates a page called /service-pages/.
 View that page for detailed instructions and examples on how to use it.

+####API Key

+To control access to the web service using an API key (useful for sites that are behind a front-end login system), add the key to the 'API Key' field on the module's settings page.
+When you make an AJAX request to the service, add a `key=YOUR_KEY` query parameter to the request.